Find out the latest about construction on the Central Avenue Safety Project on the project webpage

 Roundabouts have safety and operational benefits for all roadway users and are an important safety treatment in many of the City’s corridor improvement projects, including on Central Avenue, Clement Avenue/Tilden Way, Lincoln/Marshall/Pacific Avenue, and Stargell Avenue.
+This website provides resources and information on roundabouts and how to use them.

 As roundabouts open in Alameda, here are some tips on how to travel through them in a car, on foot or on bike.